dkvz/certificate-expiration-checker/README.md

 - [ ] Am I doing things right by using that Box<Error> thing everywhere?
 - [ ] I've seen something like #[cfg(test)] or something, what is that?
 - [ ] Add documentation in code - With "doc tests"
+- [ ] Tell the crate authors about the infinite loop issue, I need to reproduce it in a test with a copy paste of the whole code.